 - Ticket Information – The best way to resolve this is to first check your traffic school completion information against the citation/traffic ticket.
 If you spot an error, inform the traffic school immediately and they should be able to resubmit the right information.

-The most likely reason for your insurance rates going up is other factors like changes to your policy, driving more than you initially claimed or claims against your policy.
+The other most likely reason for your insurance rates going up is other factors like changes to your policy, driving more than you initially claimed or claims against your policy.
 The best way to find out if this is the case is to call your insurance provider and ask why your rates have changed.

 Keep in mind that if you do get the point on your record, depending on the violation you may have to pay an auto insurance surcharge and you may lose your California Good Driver Discount.